dsvolk/whisper/README.md

 │   ├── ...
 ├── transcriptions/        # Transcribed media, in plain text format.
 │   ├── ...
-├── yt-dlp/                # yt-dlp tool for downloading media.
+├── yt-dlp                 # yt-dlp tool for downloading media.
 ├── whisper.cpp            # Whisper lives here.
 └── ...       # Other auxiliary files.
 ```

 ## Run
+The project is designed to be run in three steps, explained below in detail:
-1. you download the media files and put them into `input` directory
+1. download media files and put them into `input` directory
-2. it converts all the files from `input` directory to wav files in `wav` directory, overwriting if necessary.
+2. convert all the files from `input` directory to wav files in `wav` directory, overwriting if necessary.
-3. it transcribes each file in `wav` directory, using one of the language settings: `auto`, `en`, `ru`.
+3. transcribe each file in `wav` directory, using one of the language settings: `auto`, `en`, `ru`.

 Make sure you remove the original files from `input` when you transcribed them already, otherwise they will be transcribed again.
 I decided to not to remove the files automatically and leave it to the user, to avoid accidental deletion of valuable files.